-So If you are noticing that I am posting less and less….Well…that is why.
-I am VERY busy preparing for this baby PLUS prepping for Christmas! ( I am proud to say, that my Christmas shopping and wrapping is FINALLY done!)
+So If you are noticing that I am posting less and less…Well…that is why.
+I am swamped preparing for this baby PLUS prepping for Christmas! ( I am proud to say that my Christmas shopping and wrapping is FINALLY done!)

-SInce my two year old is only going to be an only child for another week or two, I have been making sure to take some extra time to do some extra special activities with him before his brother arrives.
-I have been putting domestic duties on hold just to sit and read with him whenever he wants.
+Since my two-year-old is only going to be an only child for another week or two, I have been making sure to take some extra time to do some additional special activities with him before his brother arrives.
+I have been putting domestic duties on hold to sit and read with him whenever he wants.
 I have been trying to have ” talks” with him about how his brother will look up to him.
 I have also been taking time to bake, and do art projects with him., basically cherishing the little time we have left, just the two of us.

 Part of me has total mom guilt that ” another child” is going to be in the picture.
 But I know that having two boys just two years apart is going to be the best.
 They will have a better time playing with each other and be best friends.

 Now that Evan is 2.
 He is talking up a storm AND interested in so many more activities!
-Art projects is one of those things he really enjoys.
-I thought it would be totally cute for Evan to make cute Christmas ornaments for his Grandma’s for Christmas.
-After a few failed attempts at Salt Dough projects, I found these cute tiles in the Craft Department at Wal-Mart.
+Art projects are one of those things he enjoys.
+I thought it would be adorable for Evan to make cute Christmas ornaments for his Grandma’s for Christmas.
+After a few failed attempts at Salt Dough projects, I found these lovely tiles in the Craft Department at Wal-Mart.
 I decided to help him with some footprints.

-( We tried handprints, but he wasn’t having it.
+( We tried handprints, but he didn’t have it.
 AT ALL)

-I searched Pinterest in order to find a cute poem for the back of this ornament.
-I ended up finding this poem, but changed it to ” foot print” instead of handprints.
+I searched Pinterest to find a cute poem for the back of this ornament.
+I ended up finding this poem but changed it to ” footprint” instead of handprints.
 I Heart Pinterest.

 How to make a footprint ornament with a toddler